-We will partner with a church that is experiencing rapid growth and has a vision not just for their city but for the entire central Europe.
-It meets the spiritual needs of the people and helps address physical needs and issues in the community by operating a drug rehabilitation center for heroin addicts and a hospice for cancer patients.
+Our partner church is the largest church in Serbia.
+It meets the spiritual needs of the people and helps address physical needs and issues in the community by operating a drug rehabilitation center for herion addicts and an outreach for the homeless.

 The senior pastor had experienced struggles with alcohol and depression as a teenager and received Christ through a Gospel tract handed to him by a friend.
 He has a vision for creative methods of evangelism and encourages incorporating art and other visual ways of communicating the Gospel message.

-We will partner with this church in evangelism, minister to the patients in the drug rehab center, conduct youth outreach, intercessory prayer, distribute Bibles and Gospel tracts, and do medical clinic outreach to the Iranian refugees.
+We will partner with this church in evangelism, minister to the patients in the rehab and the homeless, conduct youth outreach, intercessory prayer and distribution of Bibles and Gospel tracts.

 - In the recent months several world leaders have visited Serbia, including the Russian president Putin.
 President Trump’s visit is pending soon.
 While it is not certain why the political attention is focused right on this small nation, it is an important place in the Lord’s final harvest.

 - Novi Sad, a beautiful city on the banks of Danube river, has the population of about quarter of a million people.
 Its name means “new garden” and it is considered the spiritual capital of Serbia.
 Only one percent of the population in Serbia are evangelical Christians.